nodejs/node/doc/api/globals.markdown

 ### __dirname

-The dirname of the script being executed.
+The name of the directory that the currently executing script resides in.

 Example: running `node example.js` from `/Users/mjr`